aryan29/SIH2020/README.md

 * Amount of Garbage
 * Water Bodies in that Area
 * Population Density
+* Number of Animals

-So that the area which needs higher attention can be baught into notice all this is shown on Heat Map in different shades using Google Maps API
+So that the area which needs higher attention can be brought into notice, all this is shown on Heat Map in different shades using Google Maps API